 A risk-free rate serves as a foundation for all other types of investments, including the cost of equity.
 Since it carries no risk, all other investments, which carry some amount of risk, must offer a higher return to attract investors.
-So, other investments usually add a risk premium to the risk-free rate to come up with an interest rate.
+So, other investments usually add a risk premium to the risk-free rate, known as the risk-adjusted discount rate, to come up with an interest rate.

 How big the risk premium is, depends on the risk that the investment carries.
 For example, a corporate bond from a blue-chip company would carry a smaller risk premium compared to the one from a startup.

-Additionally, the risk-free rate is an important input for calculating other important financial components, like the cost of equity, which determines the firms weighted average cost of capital (WACC).
-Also, it is a fundamental component of the Black-Scholes option pricing model, modern portfolio theory and the capital asset pricing model (or CAPM).
+Additionally, the risk-free rate is an important input for calculating other important financial components, like the cost of equity, which determines the firm’s weighted average cost of capital (WACC) or Treynor’s Ratio.
+Also, it is a fundamental component of the Black-Scholes option pricing model, modern portfolio theory, and the capital asset pricing model (or CAPM).

 - Real vs Nominal Risk-Free Rate – All You Need to Know